Table of Contents

 • Title searches and resolving title issues: Attorneys conduct thorough title searches to identify potential problems, including liens, easements, and encroachments.
 They then address any issues that arise, protecting their clients’ rights and interests.

-• Counsel on zoning, land use, and environmental regulations: Real estate attorneys provide guidance on navigating complex zoning and land use laws, as well as ensuring compliance with environmental regulations.
+• Counsel on zoning, land use, and environmental regulations: Real estate attorneys provide guidance on navigating zoning and land use laws, as well as ensuring compliance with environmental regulations.

 • Representation in real estate disputes: Attorneys can represent clients in various types of property disputes, such as breach of contract, landlord-tenant disagreements, and boundary disputes.
 They can provide both legal advice and representation in court, if necessary.